 - 5. Related and Competing: Are there any related and competing measures?
 If so, are any specifications that are not harmonized?
-Are there any additional steps needed for the measures to be harmonized? - No - all-cause readmissions measures and impacts should be discussed - No concerns

-- Measure appears to harmonize with competing measures - Yes and they are harmonized to the extent possible - There are competing measures.
-Harmonization done to furthest extent - There are related, and possibly competing, metrics that may be competing, since there are other proposed measures that measure readmissions that might include some patients also included in the post-MI readmission metric.
+Are there any additional steps needed for the measures to be harmonized? - No - all-cause readmissions measures and impacts should be discussed - No concerns - Yes, need to continue to monitor for adding additional measures and additional burden - Yes and they are harmonized to the extent possible - There are competing measures.
+Harmonization done to furthest extent - There are some potential competing measures.
+Specifically, the measure on Readmit after COPD exacerbation may well represent a pneumonia as a cause of COPD patient readmission.